PlasmoGenEpi/PGEcore/scripts/estimate_coi_naive/README.md

 ## Script Usage

-The estimate_coi_naive.R script contains all the requisite functions.
-The example_run.R file demonstrates the use of these functions on some example data.
+The `estimate_coi_naive.R` script contains all the requisite functions to read in the data, estimate COI, and write results to file.